+All fuel and chemical waste will be stored on site in appropriate collection tanks and bins and disposed of in an appropriate off-site facility.
 Emergency shower and eyewash stations will be located in areas where workers could be exposed to toxic liquids and chemicals due to spillage, mishandling or other accidental causes.
 Each will have local audible and visual alarms.

-3.10 Waste Management
+3.10 Domestic and Industrial Waste

 Non-hazardous solid waste, such as food scraps, refuse, fabric, metal tins, scrap metal, glass, plastic, wood, paper, and similar materials, will be stored temporarily for subsequent transport to an existing off-site landfill facility.
-Through conversations with the appropriate personnel it has been confirmed that the City of Dryden landfill currently has the capacity to support the future non-hazardous waste requirements for the Project.
+The City of Dryden landfill currently has the capacity to support the future non-hazardous waste requirements for the Project.